natekratzer/personal_site/content/post/internet_census_microdata/index.md

 The one thing we haven't really touched on in this blog is applying this data.
 The focus is here is intentionally on getting to know the data and making descriptive statistics.
 A clear next step to making the analysis useful though is to start talking to subject matter experts.
 Is internet access better in other states?
 Other countries?
 Are there cities where access is higher?
 How did they do it?
 What's the history of our broadband infrastructure?
 I recommend this [article](https://www.theatlantic.com/technology/archive/2020/08/virtual-learning-when-you-dont-have-internet/615322/) from the Atlantic as a starting point if you're interested in the high speed internet question.
 No matter what data you're analyzing though, you'll need to put it in context both to know how to explore and model it, and also to communicate the results in a way that will be meaningful to other people.

 Once you get the hang of working with Census microdata it unlocks the ability to answer some really interesting questions.
 Like all analytics work, it's important to first get to know the data, which is why we spent so long at the top of this post making wrong tables until figuring out the data structure.
 Visualizing uncertainty is also important when working with survey data.
 There are still a few places this analysis could be cleaned up.
 As one example, while I made functions for bootstrapping standard errors and for graphing the data over time, some of the cleaning code could be functionalized rather than repeated.
+The code should also be rearranged so that all the data gets recoded at the beginning rather than doing it piecemeal on an as needed basis.
 We could also start to look at how the categories we've analyzed (race, poverty, age, geography) overlap, either using more detailed crosstabs or by building some models.
 The goal here though was to show what a full analysis would look like, including stumbling through some of the initial exploration of the data.
 Hope it was helpful, and feel free to drop questions in the comments section below!